sf105/sttp-book/_chapters/structural-based-testing.md

 $$\text{condition_coverage} = \frac{\text{conditions_outcome_covered}}{\text{conditions_outcome_total}} \cdot 100\%$$

+We achieve 100% condition coverage whenever all the outcomes of all the conditions in our program have been exercised.
+In other words, whenever all the conditions have been `true` and `false` at least once.

 {% include example-begin.html %}
 Once again we look at the program that counts the words ending with an "r" or an "s".
 Instead of branch coverage, we are interested in the condition coverage that the tests give.